pith. sign in

 What carries the argument

-The algebra of modulating functions, the fact that they are closed under addition, scalar multiplication, and pointwise multiplication and therefore constitute both a vector space and an algebra.
+The algebra of total modulating functions, which closes under addition and multiplication to form both a vector space and an algebra.

 If this is right

-• The same algebraic framework applies uniformly to state estimation, fault detection, and distributed or fractional systems.
+• The same algebraic framework applies uniformly to state estimation, parameter identification, fault detection, and distributed or fractional systems.

 Where Pith is reading between the lines